American Gothic fiction: Southern American Gothic

 The Southern Gothic includes stories set in the Southern United States, particularly following the Civil War and set in the economic and cultural decline that engulfed the region.
-Southern Gothic stories tend to focus on the decaying economic, educational and living standards of the post-Civil War South.
+Southern Gothic stories tend to focus on the decaying economic, educational and living standards of the post–Civil War South.
 There is often a heavy emphasis on race and class relations, while the rural environment provides an effective substitute for traditional Old World Gothic settings; for example, plantation estates fill the role of European castles.
 Some writers of Southern Gothic include William Faulkner, Flannery O'Connor and Eudora Welty.

 New American Gothic

-Authors who fall under the category of "New American Gothic" include: Flannery O'Connor, John Hawkes and J.D.
-Salinger.
+Authors who fall under the category of "New American Gothic" include: Flannery O'Connor, John Hawkes, J. D. Salinger, and Shirley Jackson.
 These writers rely on the use of private worlds to weave their Gothic intrigue, as such the destruction of the family unit is commonplace in the New American Gothic.
 The psyche becomes the setting in the microcosms this particular brand of horror creates.
 Typically, these stories have a sort of "antihero"; an anxiety-riddled individual of little admirable strength.
-These features are conspicuous in stories such as "A Good Man is Hard to Find", "The Laughing Man", Wise Blood, The Lime Twig and The Beetle Leg.
+These features are conspicuous in stories such as "A Good Man is Hard to Find", "The Laughing Man", Wise Blood, The Lime Twig, The Haunting of Hill House, and The Beetle Leg.

 Note: Flannery O'Connor is cross-referenced as a Southern Gothic author.